serakfalcon/Goko-Salvager/README.md

 Installation
 ------------
 - Chrome - [get it from the Chrome web store](https://chrome.google.com/webstore/detail/goko-dominion-salvager/kaignighoceeemhinbbophdeogpnedjn?hl=en-US)
-- Firefox - [download and open the file from your Add-ons menu] (https://www.gokosalvager.com:8888/v2.4.3/gokosalvager.xpi)
+- Firefox - [download the .xpi file](https://www.gokosalvager.com:8888/v2.4.3/gokosalvager.xpi), then open your Add-ons menu and "Install Add-ons from file."
+Depending on your Firefox settings, it may also work to just single-click the link.
 - Safari - [download the extension file](https://www.gokosalvager.com:8888/safari-latest-gokosalvager.safariextz), and double-click on it to add it to Safari

 Contributing